Planning a Trip to Anguilla: What the Weather Really Means

 These months offer the lowest accommodation rates of the year, smallest crowds on beaches, and conditions suitable for swimming, snorkeling, and beach activities despite the season's official hurricane window.

 For budget-conscious travelers and those seeking solitude, summer months deliver genuine value.
-The hurricane risk, while real, remains statistical rather than certain, and travelers willing to monitor current conditions and tracking information can make informed daily decisions about activities.
+The hurricane risk, while real, remains low, and travelers willing to monitor current conditions and tracking information can make informed daily decisions about activities.

 The Rainy Season: September and October

-September and October represent Anguilla's least popular travel months, and the actual weather data explains why.
-September sees rainfall spike to 150 mm5.9 in, and October climbs dramatically to 231 mm9.1 in, the year's highest.
+September and October represent Anguilla's least popular travel months, September sees average rainfall climb to around 120 mm4.7 in, and October sees elevated average rainfall of around 130 mm5.1 in.
 These months also fall within the Atlantic hurricane season's statistical peak (August through October), when atmospheric conditions most frequently produce tropical systems.

-Temperatures remain warm at 28-29°C82-84°F, suitable for water activities, but frequent afternoon showers, afternoon thunderstorms, and elevated humidity create operational challenges.
+Average temperatures remain warm at 28°C82°F, suitable for water activities, but frequent afternoon showers, afternoon thunderstorms, and elevated humidity create operational challenges.
 Beach activities often get interrupted, and visibility for diving and snorkeling declines.
-Humidity reaches 82% in October, making the heat feel more oppressive than in drier months.
+Humidity averages around 82% in October, making the heat feel more oppressive than in drier months.

 These months are genuinely worth avoiding unless travelers have specific events to attend or extreme budget constraints.
 The combination of heavy rainfall, reduced visibility, highest humidity, and concentrated hurricane season timing creates the least favorable overall experience.